How PK-12 schools are getting back-to-school ready amid mental health crisis

 Back-to-school is a fresh start; an opportunity to embrace new programs and to set students up for success from the beginning.
 So, what are schools doing?
-Here’s a look at how PK-12 schools across the country are supporting student mental and emotional health this fall.
+Here’s a look at how schools across the country are supporting student mental and emotional health this fall.

-Just last December, the US Surgeon General issued a rare Advisory to highlight the urgent need of addressing youth mental health.
+In recent years, the US Surgeon General issued a rare Advisory to highlight the urgent need of addressing youth mental health.
 In it, he urged districts and schools to “expand social and emotional learning programs and other evidence-based approaches that promote healthy development.”

 Many of our solutions align with the recommendations provided by the US Surgeon General Advisory, particularly the following as outlined in the report: